industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![IIH_Essentials_Databus_settings_3](graphics/IIH_Essentials_Databus_settings_3.png)

-Then, go to Connectors and configure custom connector for the data from SIMATIC AX Trace Diagnostics application.
+Then, go to Connectors and configure custom connector for the data from SIMATIC AX Trace Diagnostics application. (mention in text what are topics for metadata and datapoints)

 ![IIH_Essentials_adding_cutom_connector_1](graphics/IIH_Essentials_adding_cutom_connector_1.png)